eclipse-iceoryx/iceoryx/doc/design/listener.md

     without having any knowledge about those class so that circular dependencies can be prevented.
 Furthermore, the Triggerable must be able to remove its attached events when it goes out of scope.
-- **Solution:** The TriggerHandle which contains the `ConditionNotifier` to notify the Listener/WaitSet.
+- **Solution:** The dependency inversion principle, create an abstraction which is known by both, the TriggerHandle.
+Created by the Listener/WaitSet and attached to the Triggerable so that it can notify the Listener/WaitSet via the underlying `ConditionNotifier` with `TriggerHandle::notify()`.
     The cleanup task is performed by the `m_resetCallback` so that the Triggerable has no dependencies to any Notifyable.